 - 1. Do the following: - a.
-Discover your Spiritual Gift by taking the test at https://www.gcyouthministries.org/resources/ spiritual-gifts-assessment/ - After studying the Bible and the Spirit of Prophecy teachings on Spiritual Gifts, write a brief summary (250 words) or recording (5 minutes) of how your gifts can most effectively be used in Youth Ministry.
+Discover your Spiritual Gift by taking the test found on youth. adventist.org - a.
+After studying the Bible and the Spirit of Prophecy teachings on Spiritual Gifts, write a brief summary (250 words) or recording (5 minutes) of how your gifts can most effectively be used in Youth Ministry.